-Whereas ultimate control for each risk rests with the Board, day-to-day control is exercised by the Risk Owners unless otherwise stated, as set out in the Business Risk Log.
+Ultimate ownership for each risk rests with the Board, however day-to-day responsibility is exercised by the Risk Owners identified in the Business Risk Log.

 The appropriateness and effectiveness of controls is monitored and confirmed by Risk Owners and, for key controls, independently assessed by the Risk Officer.